aparis69/Meandering-rivers/README.md

 ### Missing
-There are still some things missing from the original paper, which might be added in the future.
+There are still some things missing from the original paper.
 A full list of what is missing will added here in the future.